Thursday, January 31, 2008

 Malaysia International Space Adventure (MISA)

-bus went about like it was riding humps every 10 seconds (no pun here).
+The ride was made worse thanks to the fact that the bus went about like it was riding humps every 10 seconds (no pun here).
 Upon arrival at Putrajaya, our first stop was Alamanda, where most went window shopping and had their lunch as well as prayers.
 Malaysian makcik syndrome reared its ugly teeth for the second time here, regrettably, which delayed the troupe a further one hour.
 Some people decided to take their own sweet time snapping pictures of themselves beside the Alamanda waterfront as proof to show their children, grandchildren, and great-grandchildren in the future that they have indeed been to Putrajaya, by which time said descendants could probably not care less.
 Anyhow, let’s all pray they’ll like long lives.
 Amin.

 Grudges aside, upon entering the dome-shaped building that has been housing MISA for about a month, we were greeted with display cases containing spacesuits worn by previous astronauts and cosmonauts during various space missions.